Josh Brookes

-Joshua Brookes (born 28 April 1983 in Sydney, New South Wales, Australia) is a professional road racer of motorcycles with experience of Superbike and Supersport racing, both domestically and internationally.
+Joshua Andrew Brookes (born 28 April 1983 in Sydney, New South Wales, Australia) is a professional road racer of motorcycles with experience of Superbike and Supersport racing, both domestically and internationally.
 For 2023, Brookes joined FHO Racing aboard a BMW M1000RR.

 In 2020, Brookes raced in the British Superbike Championship aboard a Ducati Panigale where he won his second British title, followed by a sixth finish in the 2021 championship.
 For 2022, Brookes remained with the same team, renamed as MCE Ducati.

 Career

 Early career

 In 2004, Brookes won the World Supersport round at Philip Island as a wild card, before a serious crash ruined his year.
 He returned to win Australia's Superbike and Supersport titles in 2005 on a Honda.

 Supersport & Superbike World Championship

-Brookes then moved to World Supersport with a Caracchi Ducati for 2006, but left the team mid-season despite a 6th place at his home round.
+Brookes then moved to World Supersport with a Caracchi Ducati for 2006, but left the team mid-season despite a sixth place at his home round.
 Brookes was soon racing again however, joining Bertocchi Kawasaki in the Superbike World Championship, debuting on the bike at the Italian round at Mugello.
-He ran 4th in a wet race in the Netherlands before falling, but generally struggled, as it was his first time living in Europe, mostly on circuits he did not know.
+He ran fourth in a wet race in the Netherlands before falling, but generally struggled, as it was his first time living in Europe, mostly on circuits he did not know.

 Brookes did enough to be retained for 2007, with the team gaining new investors, a switch to Honda Fireblade bikes, and a new teammate in fellow Australian Karl Muggeridge.
-Despite 9 points finishes in the first 7 two-race rounds, the team missed round 8 after a legal challenge from Sergio Bertocchi.
+Despite nine points finishes in the first seven two-race rounds, the team missed round 8 after a legal challenge from Sergio Bertocchi.

-Brookes joined the Stiggy Motorsport Honda team in the Supersport World Championship for the final 5 rounds.
+Brookes joined the Stiggy Motorsport Honda team in the Supersport World Championship for the final five rounds.
 He continued with them in 2008.
 Brookes scored his second win (and Stiggy's first) at Donington Park, moving up to second in the championship.
-He also made a one-off appearance in the British Supersport Championship for HM Plant Honda, qualifying on pole and finishing third].
+He also made a one-off appearance in the British Supersport Championship for HM Plant Honda, qualifying on pole and finishing third.